Literature Studies booking now:

 - Recommended editions: The Waves by Virginia Woolf, Vintage Classics, ISBN-13:

-- Recommended places to stay include No 4 St Ives, 3 Porthminster Terrace, Blue Sky, The Olive Branch, Rivendell and the Harbour View Hotel, but PLEASE check web details and review sites before booking to make sure they will meet your needs.
+- We recommend booking your accommodation at the earliest opportunity.
+Places where previous participants have enjoyed staying include No 4 St Ives, 3 Porthminster Terrace, Blue Sky, The Olive Branch, Rivendell and the Harbour View Hotel, there may also be options with Airbnb.
+PLEASE check web details and compare review sites before you book to make sure your needs will be met.

 Time